tmahlburg/tfm/README.md

 * drag and drop (always moves)
 * cli to open with a path or file url supplied
 * show, mount and unmount devices and iso files using udisks2
-* auto extract zip and tar files
+* auto extract zip, rar and tar files

 ## How to install
 There are python packages for the alpha version to download on pypi.
 Install at your own risk using: